-- B. Can provide other evidence from the appropriate entities that rental assistance and other operating assistance is not available to support the Assisted Units. - (1) All possible federal, Statestate, and local sources of rental assistance and other operating assistance to support the Assisted Units have been identified; - (2) Applications or other written requests to the appropriate entities to secure Projectbased rental or other operating assistance to support the Assisted Units have been made; or - (3) Other evidence from the appropriate entities has been provided that rental assistance and other operating assistance is not available to support the Assisted Units. - (b)(c) COSRs may be provided in the form of a zero-interest deferred payment forgivable loan with a term of not less than 20 years as evidenced by a promissory note secured by a deed of trust. - (c)(d) The COSR shall be sized to cover anticipated operating deficits attributable to the Assisted Units for a minimum of 20 years.
+- A. Identified all possible federal, state, and local sources of rental assistance and other operating assistance to support the Assisted Units; and - B. Can provide other evidence from the appropriate entities that rental assistance and other operating assistance is not available to support the Assisted Units. - (c) COSRs may be provided in the form of a zero-interest deferred payment forgivable loan with a term of not less than 20 years as evidenced by a promissory note secured by a deed of trust. - (d) The COSR shall be sized to cover anticipated operating deficits attributable to the Assisted Units for a minimum of 20 years.
 The total amount of a Project COSR will be determined based upon the individual Project underwriting performed by the Alternative Process County pursuant to the requirements of the Alternative Process County's Method of Distribution, as established under Section 301.
-The Alternative Process County may modify these assumptions as necessary to maintain project financial feasibility or extend the term of the COSR. - (1) In determining how to size Project COSRs, the Alternative Process County shall also consider such things as: (a) the maximum percentage of Units it will assist per Project; (b) anticipated Project vacancy rates; (c) the anticipated percentage of Assisted Units that will have other operating or rental subsidy and the term of that operating or rental subsidy contract; (d) the anticipated percentage of households that are expected to be receiving SSI/SSP or other sources of stable income; and (e) operating expenses that the Alternative Process County will consider ineligible for payment from the COSR. - (d)(e) The Alternative Process County shall hold each Project COSR in a segregated interestbearing account for the benefit of the Project's Assisted Units for as long as funds remain in the COSR, but for not less than 20 years. - (e)(f) The Alternative Process County shall establish procedures for disbursement of amounts from the COSR to the Project based on the results of an independent audit bifurcated between Assisted Units and the other Project Units prepared by a certified public accountant which establishes the amount of Project operating deficit, if any, attributable to the Assisted Units. - (f)(g) The Alternative Process County shall review each COSR balance at least once annually to determine if adjustments need to be made to disbursement levels in order to ensure the long-term sustainability of each COSR.
+The Alternative Process County may modify these assumptions as necessary to maintain project financial feasibility or extend the term of the COSR. - (1) In determining how to size Project COSRs, the Alternative Process County shall also consider such things as: (a) the maximum percentage of Units it will assist per Project; (b) anticipated Project vacancy rates; (c) the anticipated percentage of Assisted Units that will have other operating or rental subsidy and the term of that operating or rental subsidy contract; (d) the anticipated percentage of households that are expected to be receiving SSI/SSP or other sources of stable income; and (e) operating expenses that the Alternative Process County will consider ineligible for payment from the COSR.

+- (e) The Alternative Process County shall hold each Project COSR in a segregated interestbearing account for the benefit of the Project's Assisted Units for as long as funds remain in the COSR, but for not less than 20 years. - (f) The Alternative Process County shall establish procedures for disbursement of amounts from the COSR to the Project based on the results of an independent audit bifurcated between Assisted Units and the other Project Units prepared by a certified public accountant which establishes the amount of Project operating deficit, if any, attributable to the Assisted Units. - (g) The Alternative Process County shall review each COSR balance at least once annually to determine if adjustments need to be made to disbursement levels in order to ensure the long-term sustainability of each COSR.

 NOTE: Authority cited: Section 5849.8(b) Welfare and Institutions Code.
-Reference cited:

-Section 5849.8(b), Welfare and Institutions Code.
+Reference cited: Section 5849.8(b), Welfare and Institutions Code.